space-wizards/docs/src/en/ss14-by-example/adding-a-simple-bikehorn.md

 2. The source entity

 This is an optional argument that is used for positional audio.
-In our case, we want the sound to come from the horn, so we pass in the horn's Uid (which is the `Owner` of the component).
+In our case, we want the sound to come from the horn, so we pass in the horn's Uid (which is the `Owner` property of the entity).
 If this arugment is not given, the sound is played globally and will be audible to all players.

 If you compile the game and spawn our bike horn using the **F5** Entity Spawn Menu, you can try activating it in hand and--incredible!
 It plays the sound properly!
 Hopefully!
 If not, you might have messed something up in the YAML, or missed a method in the EntitySystem.